 Step 3: Learn about the Monthly Payment tool outputs

 The toggle bar will start with your standard loan repayment amount.
-If you slide the bar towards the right hand size, the numbers in the box and grid to the right of the screen will change.
+If you slide the bar towards the right-hand side, the numbers in the box and grid to the right of the screen will change.
 The image below depicts increasing the slider to +$199.

-If I want to put $199 more each month towards my monthly payment, which is a total of $1849 monthly, I will save pay my loan for 104 payment instead of 120 payments.
+If I want to put $199 more each month towards my monthly payment, which is a total monthly payment of $1849, I will save paying on my loan for 104 payments instead of 120 payments.
 I will also save $7,166 of interest.
-The grid summarizes the changes total changes.
+The grid summarizes the total changes.

 The more you move the slider, the more you will learn about your total savings.
-This will allow you to target a specific payoff date based on your month increased payment.
+This will allow you to target a specific payoff date based on your monthly increased payment amount.

 Step 4: Compare Pay Quickly to Pay Less